 “Let’s put it this way,” he said.
-“What would you say if I told you that you couldn’t tell the difference between the strawberry flavoring in your shake and beaver taint?”
+“What would you say if I asked you if you couldn’t tell the difference between the strawberry flavoring in your shake and beaver taint?”

 “I’d say I can tell the difference,” I said without yawning.

-“You’d think that,” my the informed consumer friend said.
-“But people confuse the two every day.
-Everyone that enjoys eating strawberry, raspberry, and vanilla iced cream is, in essence, a big fan of beaver taint.
-And if you’re one that is willing to pay a little bit more for a product that contains the words “natural flavorings” tagline on its product face, you’re either eating beaver taint, or a wide array of animal byproducts, that may shock you.
-The natural assumption is that the opposite of natural flavorings is manmade, or chemical enhancement, but do you know the true extent of the term natural flavorings in the products you purchase?
-Chances are, if you’re one that prefers natural flavoring in your strawberry shake, you’ve been devouring a yellowish secretion from the dried perineal glands of the beaver, in a gratuitous manner, for years now.”
+“You’d think that,” my friend, the informed consumer said, “but people confuse the two every day.
+Those that enjoy eating strawberry, raspberry, and vanilla iced cream are, in essence, a big fan of beaver taint.
+And if they’re willing to pay a little bit more for a product that contains the words “natural flavorings” tagline on its product face, they should know that they’re either eating beaver taint, or a wide array of animal byproducts, that may shock them.
+The natural assumption is that the opposite of natural flavorings involves manmade, chemical enhancement, but does the average consumer know the true extent of the term ‘natural flavorings’ in the products they purchase?
+Chances are if they prefer natural flavoring in their strawberry shake, they’ve been devouring a yellowish secretion from the dried perineal glands of the beaver, in a gratuitous manner, for years now.”

 The Castoreum Connection

-It’s also important to note that research scientists in this field, called flavorists, have developed synthetic substitutes for castoreum, and almost all of the natural additives listed throughout this article.
-Yet, all of these substitutes fall under the umbrella of artificial flavorings, and artificial flavorings fall under the umbrella of manmade, two terms that have been deemed unacceptable to informed consumers.
+It’s important to note here that research scientists in this field, called flavorists, have developed synthetic substitutes for castoreum, and almost all of the natural additives listed throughout this article.
+Yet, all of these substitutes fall under the umbrella of artificial flavorings, and artificial flavorings fall under the umbrella of manmade, but these two terms are now unacceptable to informed consumers.
 When informed consumers read the words synthetic substitute, chemical additive, or any other artificial flavorings, they may make the leap to animal testing, or to the unintended consequences of man messing with nature, because there are some anecdotal bits of information that stick in our head regarding chemical synthetics causing cancer and other health-related concerns.
 As a result, our preference is for those products that have “natural flavorings” listed on their product face.

 Natural and Artificial Flavoring

 So, what is the difference between artificial and natural flavorings?
-Gary Reineccus, a professor in the department of food science and nutrition at the University of Minnesota, says that the distinction between natural and artificial flavorings is based on the original source of these often identical chemicals.
+Gary Reineccus, a professor in the department of food science and nutrition at the University of Minnesota, says that finding the difference between natural and artificial flavorings requires one to look to the original source of these chemicals used.

 “Natural flavorings just means that before the source went through many chemical processes, that it came from an organic, natural source as opposed to an artificial one that has no natural origin.”

-There is no problem, writes Daisy Luther, for the Organic Prepper, as long as the consumer knows that shellac “is a resinous secretion from bugs during their mating cycles, the female lac beetle in particular.
-Glazed donuts and glossy candy shells owe their shininess to these secretions.”
+“Nothing,” writes Daisy Luther, for the Organic Prepper, as long as they know that shellac “is a resinous secretion from bugs during their mating cycles, the female lac beetle in particular.
+Glazed donuts and glossy candy shells owe their shininess to these secretions.

 Does the average consumer know that Starbucks once had a difficult time keeping their strawberry Frappuccino drinks a vibrant red?
-Who would want to drink a drink that didn’t cast a vibrant glow upon us?
+Who would want to drink a drink that didn’t cast a vibrant color upon us?
 Starbucks found that most of the red flavorings they tested weren’t able to keep their vibrant color through processing, so they turned to a Natural Red #4 dye, otherwise known as carmine.
-Carmine proved to be more successful in holding the color, but it was discovered to be a cochineal extract, a color additive derived from the cochina beetle’s shell.
-These cochina beetles were dried, and ground up, and processed to give the drink a more sustainable red flavoring.
-Starbucks was forced to end the practice when informed groups caterwauled them into transitioning to lycopene, a pigment found in tomatoes.
+Carmine proved to be more successful in holding the color, but some discovered the product to be a cochineal extract, a color additive derived from the cochina beetle’s shell.
+The process involved drying up the cochina beetles, grounding them up, and processing them to give the drink a more sustainable red flavoring.
+Informed consumers forced Starbucks to end the practice when informed groups caterwauled them into transitioning to lycopene, a pigment found in tomatoes.

 As usual, all this caterwauling is much ado about nothing, as research performed over the last sixty years by independent researchers, and the FDA’s research arm, has shown that while most of these additives may be high on our “yuck list”, there are no discernible health concerns, or anything life threatening, about any of the additives from the approved lists.
 There’s just the “Do you know what you’re consuming?” factor that has informed consumers saying “yuck” regarding the manufacturing process of some of the products they consume.

 To this charge I would submit that most of these ingredients have been market-tested, FDA approved, and the consumer will receive no harm from these products.
 I would also submit that in most areas of the food and beverage industry, profits are a lot slimmer than infotainment purveyors would have consumers believe.
-Those that prefer a clear beer, for instance, may believe that the use of the dried swim bladders of Beluga sturgeon (AKA Isinglass) to filter sediments out, to be inhumane on some level, but the alternative is a yeast-filled beer that would lead to no one buying their beer.
+Those that prefer a clear beer, for instance, may believe that the use of the dried swim bladders of Beluga sturgeon (AKA Isinglass) to filter sediments out to be inhumane on some level, but the alternative is a yeast-filled beer that would lead to no one buying their beer.
 It’s such a competitive industry that the need to keep costs down, and pass those savings onto the consumer, are often the difference between being able to deliver said products, and folding up shop.
-If an informed consumer DEMANDS! more corporate responsibility along industry lines, they should be ready to pay for the alternatives they’re forced to consumer.
+If an informed consumer that “DEMANDS!” more corporate responsibility along industry lines, they should be ready to pay for the alternatives they pass onto the consumer.
 Informed consumers are also fickle beings that force corporations into changing from natural flavorings to synthetic and back, and they almost undermine their effort with constant barrages from their ‘outrage of the day’ vault.
 Those of us that pay attention to such matters, long for the “push back” moment from corporations and consumers.
-We long for the day when the uninformed consumer would step up, en masse, and say something along the lines of:
+We long for the day when an uninformed consumer would step up, en masse, and say something along the lines of this: